keithasaurus/koda-validate/README.md

   "must be a multiple of 4"
 ])
 ```
-Here we have 3 predicates, but we could easily have dozens.
+Here we have 3 `Predicate`s, but we could easily have dozens.
 Note that the errors from all invalid
 predicates are returned.
 This is possible because we know that the value should be consistent from one predicate to the next.

 `Predicate`s are easy to write -- take a look at [Extension](#extension) for more details.